-With guidance from our Journey to Scale partners at Elrha’s Human Innovation Fund we have begun to develop the social franchise model.
+With guidance from our Journey to Scale partners at Elrha’s Humanitarian Innovation Fund (HIF) we have begun to develop the social franchise model.
 We realized quickly that the Healing in Harmony program thrives when it is a component of a larger whole – but that there is still a significant amount of learning and oversight that needs to be done in order to ensure that it maintains its integrity as a standalone program.

 We have also realized that allowing the program and our partners to adapt to the needs of their communities is essential to the overall success as a program.
 The program in Beni had such a positive impact on the participants that family members and community members noticed the change.
 They began to ask how they too could be a part of it and benefit.
 This showed us the need to be responsive to the communities – by listening to what they needed we were able to expand the program to include cohorts of male ex-combatants and females who were forced into prostitution.
 They were able to work through the program and with the music that they created they were able to see behind each other’s labels to the human underneath.

 This is a huge step in being able to heal the community at large and has allowed us and our partners to see that there are other groups that can positively benefit from the program.